vineet-kumar03/Robo_Apocalypser/README.md

 Their mission is to transform everyone into mindless zombies for their entertainment.
 This application implement the REST API for following

-  •To add survivors to the database
+  •To add survivors to the database.

-  •To update survivor location
+  •To update survivor location.

-  •To flag survivor as infected
+  •To flag survivor as infected.

-  •To connect to the Robot CPU system to get List of robots
+  •To connect to the Robot CPU system to get List of robots.

 API also provide the following information:

 • Percentage of infected survivors.

 • Percentage of non-infected survivors.

-• List of infected survivors
+• List of infected survivors.

-• List of non-infected survivors
+• List of non-infected survivors.

 How to Run Application